hardmaru/sketch-rnn-datasets/README.md

 ![Example Training Sketche](https://cdn.rawgit.com/hardmaru/sketch-rnn/master/example/data_format.svg)

 To illustrate this data format, in the figure above is a drawing of a turtle, sketched by the author.
-The turtle is represented as a sequence of (∆x, ∆y, binary pen state) points and in rendered form.
-In the rendered sketch, the line color corresponds to the sequential stroke ordering.
+This turtle is represented as a sequence of (∆x, ∆y, binary pen state) points.
+In the rendered form, the line color corresponds to the sequential stroke ordering to illustrate the ordering.

 In the datasets, each example in the list of examples is represented as a `np.array` with `np.int16` datatypes, and can be easily loaded using the following commands in a Jupyter notebook: